Ostehest/Module-3-Project/README.md

 ### README - Course Project, Getting and Cleaning Data
-The purpose og the course project of Module 3 "Getting and Cleaning Data" is to demonstrate the students ability to collect, work with, and clean a data set to produce tidy data useful for further analysis.
+The purpose of the course project of Module 3 "Getting and Cleaning Data" is to demonstrate the students ability to collect, work with, and clean a data set to produce tidy data useful for further analysis.

 The data and all the supplementary files for this project are produced by Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, and Luca Oneto (Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012.).